 On 27 March 1814, Major General Andrew Jackson ‘s army of 3,300 men attacked Chief Menawa’s 1,000 Red Stick Creek warriors fortified in a horseshoe shaped bend of the Tallapoosa River.
 Over 800 Red Sticks died that day.
-The battle ended the Creek War, resulted in a land session of 23,000,000 acres to the United Sates and created a national hero of Andrew Jackson.
+The battle ended the Creek War, resulted in a land cession of 23,000,000 acres to the United States and created a national hero of Andrew Jackson.

 Little River is unique because it flows for most of its length atop Lookout Mountain in northeast Alabama.
 Forested uplands, waterfalls, canyon rims and bluffs, pools, boulders, and sandstone cliffs offer settings for a variety of recreational activities.
 Natural resources and cultural heritage come together to tell the story of the Preserve, a special place in the Southern Appalachians.

 The Tennessee River brought the early Native Americans and then the European settlers.
 For years, it frustrated those who tried to cross it or tame it.
 Men fought from its banks and others found power from its waters.
 It created a culture.
 It shaped a region.
 The region’s sites, buildings, and relics whisper tales of some of the nation’s biggest moments and how the river played a role in each.

 The Natchez Trace Parkway is a 444-mile drive through exceptional scenery and 10,000 years of North American history.
 Used by American Indians, "Kaintucks," settlers, and future presidents, the Old Trace played an important role in American history.
 Today, visitors can enjoy not only a scenic drive but also hiking, biking, horseback riding, and camping.